Grafrajohn/GrahamArt/_posts/2019-10-27-girona-arts.md

 ![Catalonian separatism](https://res.cloudinary.com/dtn9ari2r/image/upload/v1615838672/blog/DSC_0164.jpg "Catalonian separatism"){: .img-fluid}

 In Girona one cannot help but notice the popular support for separatism.
 It is not the place of this blog to comment on such a contentious matter but the Catalonian flag was displayed in almost every street that we walked in.
 Apartments, shops, restaurants; it is obvious that support for the separatist movement is widespread.

+## ...in conclusion

+When lockdown lifts Girona is a great place to reacquaint with the history, culture and pleasant climate of Spain.